NetherWiki/nether/prototheism/index.md

 Ultimately Prototheists seek to correct the inherent biases (such as the belief in an independent self) that cause craving and aversion in order to find happiness.

 ### Inherent bias
-[todo]
-Maybe mention the black notebook and the idea that Prototheism leads to suicide if taken too far (further than Buddhism).
-[/todo]

 Prototheists make a distinction between ordinary suffering and existential suffering.
 While ordinary suffering such as the loss of a loved one, sickness, or the desire for wealth can be addressed through practical skills (grieving, medicine, a better job), existential suffering (the inherit restlessness all human begins feel in their moment to moment existence) can only be addressed through the correction of non-conceptual delusions via repeated exposure to altered states of consciousness.